-Land Description: A mix of conifer forest, thick cedar swamp, and sand dune habitats.
+A mix of conifer forest, thick cedar swamp, and dune habitats.
 Lake Huron Tansy and other threatened or endangered species thrive here.

-Trails: A short trail (.4 mile) and boardwalk allow visitors to explore without causing damage to the sensitive habitat.
-The preserve provides public access to the lake and to a shallow, marshy beach.
+A short trail (0.4 miles) and boardwalk allow visitors to explore without damaging the sensitive habitat.
+The preserve provides public access to the lake and a shallow, marshy beach.

-History: Designated by a group of island residents as the number one priority for acquisition and preservation, the Conservancy acquired the original 60 acres in 1994.
-In 1999, the Conservancy assisted the state in acquiring 30 more acres.
-In 2011, LTC purchased a 28-acre addition to the preserve with funds from the J.A.
+Designated by a group of island residents as the number one priority for acquisition and preservation, the Conservancy acquired the original 60 acres in 1994.
+In 1999, the Conservancy assisted the state in developing 30 more acres.
+In 2011, Little Traverse Conservancy purchased a 28-acre addition to the preserve with funds from the J.A.
 Woollam Foundation.
 When added to adjacent state land to the north, nearly 1½ miles of shoreline are now protected.

-Directions: From the Welke’s airport, go south on East Side Drive for approximately 200 yards.
+From Welke’s airport, go south on East Side Drive for approximately 200 yards.
 Look for a sign on the left side of the road.